 Studying law on the Penryn Campus has allowed to me to combine my two separate passions: the beautiful Cornish environment and all things law!
 I have found the experience incredibly active, with so many opportunities available to get involved with legal work in the local community and further afield.
 I feel very lucky to have such engaging lecturers who know every face in the room, no one gets lost in the crowd!

-The combination of studying Law alongside Business intrigued me by providing not only an insight into the structure and challenges faced by businesses in the modern day, but also the foundations of corporate and commercial law.
-It is this unique feature of Exeter’s law degree that captured my interest by allowing me to gain invaluable business and commercial knowledge, understanding and awareness whilst learning the law and the interrelationships between the two, which will undoubtedly be of exceptional use for myself, as someone aspiring for a career in corporate or commercial law.
-In addition to this, I really liked the fact that Exeter offered a professional placement with the Law degree which will provide a first-hand opportunity to experience the legal work environment whilst consolidating and putting into practice my legal knowledge that I have learnt in seminars and lectures thus undeniably improving my understanding and appreciation of the law.
+Studying Law alongside Business provides an insight into the structure and challenges of businesses in the modern day, alongside the foundations of corporate and commercial law.
+This is unique to the Cornwall Campus law degree gaining invaluable business and commercial awareness, whilst learning the law and the interrelationships between the two.
+Which will undoubtedly be of exceptional use for myself, as someone aspiring for a career in corporate or commercial law.
+In addition to this, the course offers a professional placement providing experience to the legal work environment, whilst consolidating and practicing my legal knowledge learnt at University.

-One of my favourite elements about the Penryn campus is the friendly community feel with all the accommodation being close together and seminars and lectures only being a short walk from my flat.
-Personally, Penryn Campus is a perfect size with all the necessary facilities being in the nearby area and it doesn’t feel like an intimidating or overwhelming environment like other campuses can do.
-Additionally I love being surrounded by nature, the countryside and the beach, especially as a trip to Falmouth only takes 5-10 minutes on a bus so you can easily go shopping, grab some food and have nice walks down the beach and in the forest.
-It is the beautiful environment and friendly atmosphere of Penryn Campus that makes it feel like a home from home.
+Penryn campus feels like a home-from-home.
+It’s a friendly community feel, with seminars and lectures only being a short walk from my flat.
+Personally, it is the perfect size with all the necessary facilities being in the nearby area, without feeling intimidating or overwhelming like other campuses.
+Additionally I love being surrounded by nature, the countryside and the beach.
+Especially as a trip to Falmouth only takes 5-10 minutes on a bus.

 "As a corporate commercial law firm based in Cornwall, Murrell Associates is very excited to hear about the new law and business degrees being offered by Exeter Law School on their Cornwall Campus.
 We strongly believe in the importance of providing legal advice within a commercial context.
 We are therefore really keen to meet students studying the new degrees, as they will have a blend of legal and commercial skills that will set them apart from the competition when it comes to work experience and training contract applications.”